 Beware however the strange ‘five year validity’ period, which is actually a fixed period.
 If you still have this card five years down the line be very careful – all your points might be about to expire!

-Since many people report that the annual fee for this card is waived on request, and the first year is fee-free, there’s really no downside to having this in your credit card arsenal in Singapore to take advantage of the bonus categories and regular 8 miles per dollar offers, especially at the moment with the ApplePay promo.
+Since many people report that the annual fee for this card is waived on request, and the first year is fee-free, there’s really no downside to having this in your credit card arsenal in Singapore to take advantage of the bonus categories.
+That’s true more than ever now that most online retail transactions are eligible for the 4mpd bonus.